ForbesLindesay/QJS/README.md

 QJS
 ===

 QJS adds an await keyword for use with Q promises.
 To use it, you must 'compile' your code.
 Unfortunately this somewhat destroy's your stack traces at the moment.
 I'd really like to come up with a way of repairing them.
-Other than that though, it's pretty much perfect.
+Other than that though, it's pretty much perfect :)

 Hello World Example
 -------------------